Alan-Miller/examples/README.md

 <details>
 <summary>Special instructions</summary>

 * Make a teachers table with data.
-I recommend adding a test table to an existing one you have.
-You can use SQL commands in the the createTables.sql file to create the table and insert some initial data into it, or copy the SQL commands below:
+I recommend adding a teachers table to an existing database you already have.
+To create the table and insert some initial data into it, copy the SQL commands in the createTables.sql file or copy the lines below:
   ```sql
   create table teachers (
     id serial primary key,